Reginleif88/reginleif_lab/docs/Project-10-DHCP-Migration-to-Domain-Controllers.md

 | HQ | P-WIN-DC1 | 172.16.0.0/24 | .30 - .254 | .1 - .29 |
 | Branch | H-WIN-DC2 | 172.17.0.0/24 | .30 - .254 | .1 - .29 |

+> **Design Note:** Each site has a single DHCP server with no failover configured.
+This is acceptable for lab purposes where brief outages are tolerable.
+For production resilience, DHCP failover between partner servers would be implemented.
+A future project will add dedicated DHCP servers with failover at each site.

 ---

 ## 1. Install DHCP Role